 Below I have listed some of my family’s favorite venues and ideas.
 Click on the name to visit each website.
-Check them out to see what might be best for your family and map out a day or two in the Queen City!
+Check them out to see what might be best for your family and plan a day or two in the Queen City!

 Daniel Stowe Botanical Garden – Check their calendar for a list of numerous events going on weekly.
 This venue sits on the banks of Lake Wylie and includes gorgeous gardens, fountains, and nature trails.
 They host a conservatory dedicated to the display of tropical plants and orchids, as well as a visitor pavilion and a garden store. * I have also heard that Christmastime here is amazing!!

 US National Whitewater Center – This is a full day’s worth of fun.
 Picture whitewater rafting, kayaking, paddle boarding, zip lines, ropes course and more.
-They also host plenty of outdoor concert events if you are staying overnight!
+They also host plenty of outdoor concert events as well.

-Crowders Mountain – This is located closer to Gastonia, but is a fabulous spot for hiking, fishing, canoeing and camping.
+Crowders Mountain State Park – This is located closer to Gastonia, but is a fabulous spot for hiking, fishing, canoeing and camping.

 Little Sugar Creek Greenway – Beautiful greenway for strolling through the city.
 It has a stream that little ones will love to play in and cross on the rocks.
 It is 20 miles long, so you’ll want to just focus on a few sections.
 You can check the link to see where you may want to hop on the trail!

-The Lazy 5 Ranch – This can be a day trip all it’s own (see our archived blog here and note that prices may have increased since it is an older blog).
+The Lazy 5 Ranch – This can be a day trip all it’s own.
 This animal park is located in Mooresville (north of Charlotte) and includes a day of fun on a wagon ride, or driving through with your car!